 Site eligibility determinations in the SFSP and SSO are identical.
 Open sites must be located within the attendance area of a school where at least 50 percent of the children are eligible for free or reduced-price school meals, based on NSLP school meal data or census data, in order to qualify as area eligible.

+SFSP Closed enrolled sites, which are open only to enrolled children, may also use area eligibility to determine site eligibility.
 Sites that are not area eligible may operate as closed enrolled sites if at least 50 percent of the children enrolled at the site are approved for free or reduced-price school meals [7 CFR §225.2].